National Archaeological Museum of the Marches

-The National Archaeological Museum of the Marche Region (Museo archeologico nazionale delle Marche) is an archaeological museum in Ancona, Marches, Italy.
+The National Archaeological Museum of the Marches (Museo archeologico nazionale delle Marche) is an archaeological museum in Ancona, Marches, Italy.
 It is located in the Palazzo Ferretti, and 13,195 people visited the collections in 2015.

 History

-A plan to set up a region-wide archaeological collection in Ancona was first devised the day after approval was granted for the Royal Decree issued by Lorenzo Valerio, the Extraordinary Commissioner for the Marche region, on 3 November 1860.
-It was a cause much advocated by Count Carlo Rinaldini (1824-1866), a scholar in epigraphy and the secretary of the Commission and by Carisio Ciavarini (1837-1905) from the town of Pesaro, a grammar-school Italian literature teacher.
+A plan to set up a region-wide archaeological collection in Ancona was first devised the day after approval was granted for the Royal Decree issued by Lorenzo Valerio, the Extraordinary Commissioner for the Marches, on 3 November 1860.
+It was a cause much advocated by Count Carlo Rinaldini (1824–1866), a scholar in epigraphy and the secretary of the Commission and by Carisio Ciavarini (1837–1905) from the town of Pesaro, a grammar-school Italian literature teacher.
 Both men were staunch patriots, supporters of the Italian Risorgimento and members of an enlightened ruling class who were extremely receptive to a positivist approach and keenly aware of the need to break away from the old regime.
-Creating a Museum which "would house any monuments from the Prehistoric Age onwards discovered in the local area", as Ciavarini started, was directly prompted by his specific academic interest but also by his desire to save the archaeological treasures of the Marche region from the onslaught of the rapacious antique market which was highly active at the time.
+Creating a Museum which "would house any monuments from the Prehistoric Age onwards discovered in the local area", as Ciavarini started, was directly prompted by his specific academic interest but also by his desire to save the archaeological treasures of the Marches region from the onslaught of the rapacious antique market which was highly active at the time.
 Later on, the collections of the Museum would also greatly benefit from numerous chance findings as well as from routine excavations performed throughout the region.
 Indeed, the collection became so complete that the year after Ciavarini died in 1906 it was "royalised" and honoured with the title of the "National Museum of Ancona" (Museo Nazionale di Ancona).

 On 9 October 1927, under the direction of its Superintendent Giuseppe Moretti, the Museum was inaugurated by King Victor Emmanuel III together with the Honourable Undersecretary Emilio Bodrero and the Director General for Antiques and Fine Arts, Roberto Paribeni.
 During the Second World War, the Museum was partially damaged by bombs falling on the city in 1943 and 1944.
 At the end of the war, reconstruction and restoration work on the exhibits took place under the guidance of the new Director and Superintendent Giovanni Annibaldi to whom people could be indebted for the re-opening of the Museum in 1958.
 Its new premises were to be the magnificent rooms of the 16th century Palazzo Feretti.
 But disaster struck again and the Museum was forced to shut its doors after the ravages of 1972 earthquake.
-This time it was the turn of the Superintendent and Director, Delia Lollini, to set to rights the Picene section of the National Archaeological Museum of the Marche region before it could be re-opened to the public in 1988.
+This time it was the turn of the Superintendent and Director, Delia Lollini, to set to rights the Picene section of the National Archaeological Museum of the Marches before it could be re-opened to the public in 1988.

 In the '90s, the Prehistoric and Bronze-Age sections were inaugurated, whilst in 2010 and 2015 the Hellenistic and Roman section dedicated to Ancona was re-opened to the public under the guidance of the Superintendent and Director Giuliano de Marinis with the assistance of the current Museum Director Nicoletta Frapiccini.